sarbal/BINF_tut/lessons/python_dataviz.md

 a = [1, 2, 3, 4, 5]
 b = [0, 0.6, 0.2, 15, 10, 8, 16, 21]
 plt.plot(a)
-# o is for circles
+# o is for plotting a scatter plot (i.e., no connecting lines, just the dots)
 plt.plot(b, "o")

 # Get current axes and plot the legend